Houston, Texas, Schools with EMT Classes

 Several schools in the Houston area offer EMT training programs that meet state and national standards for certification.
 This article examines the offerings at three schools within 40 minutes of downtown.
 There is also information on school size, type and tuition, arranged in a table that makes it easy to compare these institutions.
 At the end of the article is a listing of a few other nearby schools that offer EMT training.

 - Houston Community College (HCC) is just two miles from downtown.
-HCC students can earn an Advanced EMT Certificate, an Intermediate Emergency Medical Services - Paramedic Certificate or an associate's degree in emergency medical services.
+HCC students can earn an Advanced EMT certificate, a Paramedic certificate or an associate's degree in emergency medical services.

-- About 23 miles from downtown Houston, San Jacinto Community College (SJCC) offers basic/ intermediate EMT certificate programs as well as an EMT occupational certificate program and an EMT Certificate of Technology.
+- About 23 miles from downtown Houston, San Jacinto Community College (SJCC) offers an EMT Certificate of Technology.
 It also offers an EMT associate's degree program, which is covered in detail later in the article.

-- Alvin Community College (ACC) offers an EMT Intermediate Certificate and EMT certificate and associate's degree programs.
-Students can earn an associate's degree in EMT that includes an enhanced skills certificate.
+- Alvin Community College (ACC) offers an EMT-Advanced certificate, EMT Paramedic certificate and associate's degree program.
 This school is about 28 miles from the heart of Houston.

 Comparison of Schools

 The following table displays information that could help an aspiring EMT student decide which school is the right option.

 |Houston Community College||San Jacinto Community College||Alvin Community College|